Last updated on September 23rd, 2021

 Happy New Year to you all and especially to the graphic designers since this blog is dedicated to them.
 So, what professional resolutions have you made for the New Year in order to move your career to the next stage as a designer?
 Surely, you have learnt lessons both from the mistakes you made and from the success you tasted last year.
 Resolutions are usually based on the past year’s success or failures.
 After all, it is all about learning the lessons and moving on in life with new vigor for a successful career.

-In case, you have not decided on what resolutions to make, we list here the resolutions made by leading graphic designers for 2015 to help you make a firm decision and unleash your success mantra in the New Year.
+In case, you have not decided on what resolutions to make, we list here the resolutions made by leading graphic designers to help you make a firm decision and unleash your success mantra in the New Year.